MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-google-workspace.md

 ---
-title: How Defender for Cloud Apps helps protect your Google Workspace environment
+title: Protect your Google Workspace environment
 description: This article provides information about the benefits of connecting your Google Workspace app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 08/08/2022 ms.topic: article